ycrc/ycrc.github.io/docs/ai/huggingface.md

 as a beginner.
 Hugging Face provides significantly more flexibility in model development and control and is suitable for high level users.
 Hugging Face also provides access to more models than Ollama.

 Ultimately, there is no wrong choice.
-If you run into any issues with your workflows, please contact research.computing@yale.edu.
+If you run into any issues with your workflows, please [contact us](https://docs.ycrc.yale.edu/#get-help).

 ## Environment setup